chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 Mesh convergence study
 """"""""""""""""""""""""""""""""

 While the filters presented in section :ref:`Normal and curvature computations` allow to decrease the magnitude of the spurious currents, it can be seen from the previous results that they don't completely disappear.
-It is therefore interresting to see if they vanish with a mesh refinement by performing a space convergence study on their magnitude.
+It is, therefore, interesting to see if they vanish with a mesh refinement by performing a space convergence study on their magnitude.

 Four levels of refinement are studied (6 to 9) by changing the parameter ``initial refinement`` in the ``mesh`` subsection.
 The :math:`\mathcal{L}^2` norm of the error on the velocity at 3 seconds is selected as the verification metric.
 The following figure shows that the scheme reaches an order of accuracy of 2 in space.